Steven McLaughlin

 Steven Francis "Steve" McLaughlin (born October 4, 1963) is an American politician serving as County Executive of Rensselaer County, New York.
 A Republican, McLaughlin represented the 107th District in the New York State Assembly from 2011 to 2017; the district included parts of Albany, Columbia, Greene and Rensselaer Counties in New York's Capital Region.
 McLaughlin was elected Rensselaer County Executive in November 2017.
-In 2021 he was indicted on charges of Grand Larceny in the Third Degree and Offering a False Instrument for Filing in the First Degree, both felonies.
-He has been recognized for three consecutive county budgets that lowered property taxes, significant private-sector job creation, an effective response to the COVID-19 pandemic and a refusal to follow an order by Governor Cuomo to force COVID-19 positive patients into nursing homes.

 Early life and education

 McLaughlin was born in Boston, Massachusetts, the third of four children of Arthur and Winifred McLaughlin.
 He was raised in Wrentham, Massachusetts, attending public elementary school and Xaverian Brothers High School.

 He attended the Florida Institute of Technology in 1983 and received commercial and instrument aircraft ratings.
 He then studied finance at Arizona State University.
 He earned a B.A. degree from Empire State College (State University of New York) and an M.B.A. from the University of Phoenix.